Enalapril/Hydrochlorothiazide - Oral

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.

 It may take several weeks before you get the full benefit of this medication.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.

 Tell your doctor if your condition does not improve or if it worsens (for example, your routine blood pressure readings remain high or increase).

 Dizziness, lightheadedness, or tiredness may occur as your body adjusts to the medication.
 Dry cough may also occur.
 If any of these effects last or get worse, tell your doctor or pharmacist promptly.

-This product may cause dehydration and electrolytes imbalance.
-Tell your doctor right away if you have any symptoms of dehydration or electrolytes imbalance, including:
+This product may cause dehydration and electrolyte imbalance.
+Tell your doctor right away if you have any symptoms of dehydration or electrolyte imbalance, including: